Chief Judge Diana Moreland

 • E-Filed means through the State Portal.

-• For Clerk’s audit (See List Below)
+• For Clerk’s audit (See Matters Requiring Clerk’s Audit Must be E-Filed)

-• For Judge: Select Manatee County, Select Division (Probate/Guardianship), Select Judge Moreland.
-For Probate and Guardianship cases, do not click on proposed orders for any order that requires an audit by the Clerk's Office.
-(See the section titled Matters Requiring Clerk's Audit Must be E-Filed) E-File the proposed order as you would any other pleading.
+• For Judge: Select Manatee County; Select Division (Probate/Guardianship); Select Judge Moreland.
+For Probate and Guardianship cases, do not click on proposed orders for any order that requires an audit by the Clerk’s office.
+(See the section titled Matters Requiring Clerk’s Audit Must be E-Filed) E-file the proposed order as you would any other pleading.

 • Emailed means either to the Probate Coordinator for Ex Parte hearings and Judicial Assistant with approval.